 **NOTE: Kit must be paid on the first day of class if Student Loan is pending.

 How do I maintain interest-free status on an outstanding Student Loan?

 If you qualify for and receive new loan funding, previous government loan balances will automatically be put into interest-free status.
 You are not required to take any additional action.

-**NOTE: If you do have outstanding interest owing, in most cases you will be required to pay it before your loan will be put into interest-free status.
+**NOTE: If you do have outstanding interest owing, you will be required to pay it before your loan will be put into interest-free status.